Practical learning preparing you for the real world

 Our aim is to enhance your learning and experiences through the use of innovative technologies.
 You’ll practise profession-specific skills on medical mannequins and experience clinical situations in a safe and supportive environment.
 The Centre is used to simulate real-life scenarios – a great way to prepare you for the real thing during placement.

 You will be part of the next generation of healthcare professionals so it’s important you get to practise your skills and gain relevant experience first-hand.
 You’ll be taking part in realistic clinical scenarios using state-of-the-art facilities.
-Act out examinations and treatments using our four beds of human patient simulators or our high-fidelity patient simulator.
+Act out examinations and treatments using our bedded ward or our high-fidelity patient simulator.
 This is also a great way to assess your professional development.

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.

 Budgeting for your studies